setheliot/xyz_infra_poc/README.md

   -  `min_size = 1` and `max_size = 5` - this can be adjusted in [main.yml](terraform/main.tf)
 - Security Group for the cluster nodes
 - Subnets and nodes are distributed across 3 availability zones
+- DynamoDB table
+- VPC Endpoint to the DynamoDB service
+- It also attaches managed IAM policies to the EKS node role

+After the EKS cluster is deployed, this code then installs AWS Load Balanver Controller using Helm.
+This can be used by applicatins to create elastic load balancers (ALB or NLB).

 **Cost**
-- The rough estimate of the cost to run this infrastructure is about $140/month ([details here](https://calculator.aws/#/estimate?id=e44ce3d3abfb08aaed9e531aee28d831de131b99)) _per environment_.
+- The rough estimate of the cost to run this infrastructure is about $200/month ([details here](https://calculator.aws/#/estimate?id=e44ce3d3abfb08aaed9e531aee28d831de131b99)) _per environment_.
-- This cost will be affected much traffic is served, number of nodes, or whether you require Kubernetes extended support.
+- This cost will be affected much traffic is served, number of nodes, DynamoDB requiests, or whether you require Kubernetes extended support.
+- A significant cost of about $60 is for three VPC endpoint Private Links across all three AZs (it is about $21 per PL for three AZs).
+These are used for SSM Session Manager access to nodes, and are optional.

 ## CI/CD automation